ACSAlab/olive/README.md

 Two functions **vertexMap** and **vertexFilter** are defined within the vertex scope.
 They are used to perform vertex-wise computation and mainly exploit the vertex-level parallelism.

 **vertexMap** performs computation based on the vertex state and the formerly cached accumulator.
-It takes a functor *F* as input.
-The functor takes the accumulator as input and updates the local vertex state.
+It takes as input a *cond* function and a *update* function.
+The *cond* function takes the vertex local state as input and return a boolean value.
+The *update* function updates the local vertex state if and only of the *cond* function returns *true*.

-    struct F {
-        __device__ inline void operator() (VertexValue &localVertex, AccumValue accum) {
-            //...
-        }
-    }

-**vertexFilter** is the variant of *vertexMap*.
-The only difference between them is that **vertexFilter** filters out a subset of vertices in the graph.
-The filtered vertices are activated and can be further used in the edge phase.

     struct F {
         __device__ inline bool cond(VertexValue localVertex) {
             //...